earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Chiaro Brivio.
 “The Human Being: When Philosophy Meets History, Miki Kiyoshi, Watsuji Tetsurō and their Quest for a New Ningen.”
 Doctoral thesis, University of Leiden, 2009. `https://openaccess.leidenuniv.nl/handle/1887/13835`.

+* Dale, Peter. _The Myth of Japanese Uniqueness_.
+Oxford, 1986.

 * Danto, Arthur.
 “The Appreciation and Interpretation of Works of Art.”
 In *The Philosophical Disenfranchisement of Art* by Arthur Danto, 23--46.
 Columbia University Press, 1986.

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
 Blackwell, 2004.